StubbsPvP/RustAdmin/README.md

 Additional Instructions:

+#Your *_notice.txt files and item_list.txt file need to be in the same directory as RustAdmin.ahk

-*Read the Example_notice file for instructions on setting up Standard Notices
+#Read the Example_notice file for instructions on setting up Standard Notices

-*Edit the item_list.txt file to change default values for the number of each item to give
+#Edit the item_list.txt file to change default values for the number of each item to give

-*Edit the lines in RustAdmin.ahk to set defaults for teleportation:
+#Edit the lines in RustAdmin.ahk to set defaults for teleportation:

 TeleportPlayer = [ABSO] BuckeyeMonkey